BryceGitHuba/Movie_Picker/README.md

 # Movie Picker

 ###  Project Description:
 Reel Report is an innovative app designed to transform how users discover movies.
-Through a series of questions about preferences such as genre, year, and more, it offers personalized movie recommendations.
-This app leverages a vast movie database API to ensure users have access to a wide range of films.
+Reel Report will give recommendations based on genre such as, musical, comedy, and action. it offers personalized movie recommendations and can be added to a watchlist for later viewing.
+This app uses a movie database API called OMDb to ensure users have access to a wide range of films.
 Its user-friendly interface makes finding your next favorite film an enjoyable and effortless experience.

 ### [Deployed application link (click here)](https://reel-report-8887d227dacc.herokuapp.com/)